 In addition to our weekly meetings, I hope to run a 3-day field trip to Harvard Forest in Petersham, MA.
-This field trip will provide you with the opportunity to see different ecosystem types that occur in the northeastern U.S. as well as several world-renowned global change research experiments that we will read about in class.
+This field trip will provide you with the opportunity to see different ecosystem types that occur in the northeastern U.S., as well as several world-renowned global change research experiments that we will read about in class.
 Further, during this field trip you will gain experience in making ecological measurements that can be used to understand how global change alters ecosystem processes.
-This field trip will occur over spring break (dates TBD).
-Any student who has concerns or questions about the field trip or is unsure they will be able to attend should meet with me before the end of the second week of class (i.e. February 8th).
-NOTE: The content of this field trip will still be responsible for the material covered.
+This field trip will occur over spring break from Monday 4/13 - Wednesday 4/15.
+Any student who has concerns or questions about the field trip or is unsure they will be able to attend should meet with me before the end of the second week of class (i.e. February 7th).
+NOTE: The content of this field trip is a required component of this course and students who cannot come on the field trip will still be responsible for the material covered.